sivaramanl/Information-Retrieval/Text Processing/README.md

 <br>by 	 	2765
 <br>be 	 	2500

-<br><br>Minimum number of unique words accounting for 15% of total number of words in the collection: 4
+<br>Minimum number of unique words accounting for 15% of total number of words in the collection: 4
 <br>Top 4 words in the collection:
 <br>the 	 	25662
 <br>of 		18638
 <br>and 	 	14131
 <br>a 	 	13345

-<br><br>Text processing WITH Stemming and stop word removal
+<br>Text processing WITH Stemming and stop word removal
 <br>Total number of words in the collection: 294191
 <br>Vocabulary size: 13777
 <br>Top 20 words in the collection: